 184.108.40.206 Personal Gun Ownership

-Personal gun ownership is a contentious issue, especially in America – as described, for example, in the BBC article US gun debate: Four dates that explain how we got here.
-There are individuals who want to protect themselves with guns, whereas others believe that such protection is a more appropriate role for a police force.
+This issue is hotly debated, especially in America – as described, for example, in the BBC article US gun debate: Four dates that explain how we got here.
 Two arguments are commonly used in favour of people having guns:

 Where it is harder to obtain a gun, as in Britain, mass murderers are less likely to be able to kill many people.
 For example, a group of Islamist terrorists committed a mass murder on 3 June 2017.
 Armed only with a van and knives, they killed 7 people – whereas they would have been able to kill many more if they had had guns.
 This point was made in an article the following day in the Atlantic magazine: What Trump Doesn’t Understand About Gun Control in Great Britain; it quoted a BBC article, Gun control and ownership laws in the UK, which explained the British system.